 You should feel that you can trust the staff at the nursing facility where your family member resides to provide adequate care to maintain his or her quality of life.
 Unfortunately, many nursing homes fail to uphold the responsibility that they owe their patients.
 The Fernandez Firm Accident Injury Attorneys fights hard for our elderly clients and their family members to obtain compensation in nursing home negligence cases.

 - A $1.9 million settlement for the family of a 76-year-old nursing home resident who died from multiple avoidable bedsores and a lack of adequate medical care.

 - A $2.3 million recovery for the family of a nursing home resident who died after being dumped out of her wheelchair when the CNA responsible for her care attempted to wheel her face-first down an embankment.

 If your loved one has experienced bed sores while in a hospital or nursing home, read on for answers to questions regarding bedsore claims that we most often hear from our Tampa clients.
-If you have questions about your specific case, contact an experienced attorney from the Fernandez Firm Accident Injury Attorneys for a free case evaluation.
+If you have questions about your specific case, contact an experienced bedsore lawyer from the Fernandez Firm Accident Injury Attorneys for a free case evaluation.

-Why are bedsores a sign of neglect?
+Why are bed sores a sign of neglect in nursing home residents?